-- The Central Register of Economic Entities (CREE) for registration of the transaction. - (ii) The CMC for approval of the prospectus and takeover bid. - (iii) The Competition Protection Agency for providing merger clearance. - (iv) The CCDC for transactions involving joint-stock companies. - (v) The MSE for transactions involving the trading of shares on the MSE.
+- The Central Register of Economic Entities (CREE) for registration of the transaction. - (ii) The CMC for approval of the prospectus and takeover bid in the case of joint-stock companies. - (iii) The Competition Protection Agency for providing merger clearance. - (iv) The CCDC for transactions involving joint-stock companies. - (v) The MSE for transactions involving the trading of shares on the MSE.